sidml/sidml.github.io/_posts/ml/2019-06-05-efficientnet-gradcam-comparison-to-other-models.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 Recently Google AI Research published a paper titled “EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks”.
 In this paper the authors propose a new architecture which achieves state of the art classification accuracy on ImageNet while being 8.4x smaller and 6.1x faster on inference than the best existing CNN.
-It achieves high level of acacuracy on many other datasets like CIFAR-100, Flowers and Cars.
+It achieves high level of accuracy on many other datasets like CIFAR-100, Flowers and Cars.
 Good results on multiple dataset shows that the architecture can be used for transfer learning.

 In this notebook, I try to compare the proposed efficient models with other popular architectures like densenet and resnet.
 I use  [GradCam](https://arxiv.org/abs/1610.02391) to highlight what different models are looking at.